-Arriving at the fair market value can be a tricky affair that is best left to experts.
-If you do not have an in-house expert, we highly recommend you consult professionals who are adept at it so that your company’s numbers, reports and processes are accurate and timely.
+Arriving at the fair market value can be tricky, which is best left to experts.
+Suppose you do not have an in-house expert.
+In that case, we highly recommend you consult professionals who are adept at it so that your company’s numbers, reports and processes are accurate and timely.

 Poring over technical documents and acting on informal recommendations might turn out to be incorrect and also consume precious time that can be dedicated to activities that can expand the business.

 If you are a new entrepreneur or hold the forte of a small company, your company will possibly grow in the future.
 As it grows, the size, complexity and number of transactions will increase, which will require departmentalization.
-Automating processes right from this stage will greatly contribute to reducing the overall quantum and cost of the manual work involved.
+Automating processes right from this stage will greatly reduce the overall quantum and cost of the manual work involved.

-Startups, particularly young ones, should invest in the automation of ASC 718 since this is going to be a recurring and ongoing activity for the foreseeable future.
+Startups, particularly young ones, should invest in the automation of ASC 718 since this will be a recurring and ongoing activity for the foreseeable future.
 Once this is taken care of, the management can focus on business operations and revenue generation.